This job posting has closed.

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-14 in the Federal service.
 Specialized experience is:

-- Experience planning, writing, editing, and publishing content for digital products or services.
+- Experience providing technical expertise on projects or initiatives to deliver digital products or services.
 This experience must include ONE of the following:

-- Experience developing content strategy or content design approaches.
-This experience must include the following:
+- Experience deploying, operating, maintaining, or running a cloud infrastructure or platform.
+This experience must include TWO of the following:

 How To Apply